parallax background

 7th/8th Science

-With a masters in Curriculum and Instruction from University of Denver and a concentration in STEM teaching and learning, Katie Lou is a welcomed addition to our GALS team.
-She has seamlessly woven contente embedded movement and kinesthetic practice into her curriculum and pushes students to think outside the box.
+With a master's in Curriculum and Instruction from University of Denver and a concentration in STEM teaching and learning, Katie Lou is a welcomed addition to our GALS team.
+She has seamlessly woven content-embedded movement and kinesthetic practice into her curriculum and pushes students to think outside the box.
 She loves to run (13 half marathons and two full), and loves sharing that joy with students, leading our first track unit and first morning movement track meet.
 You can find Katie Lou enjoying a thoughtfully prepared three course meal every day at staff lunch, attempting to identify birds based on their calls, taking in the pages of a book or the scares of a thriller movie.

 ENGLISH LANGUAGE ARTS (ELA)